Professor and Dean, Faculty of Agricultural and Environmental Sciences

 BSc - 1989, Universität Konstanz, Germany

 Anja Geitmann obtained her PhD in 1997 from the University of Siena (Italy), following undergraduate and graduate studies at the University of Constance (Germany), Oregon State University (USA), and Stockholm University (Sweden).
 Between 1997 and 2001 she performed postdoctoral research at the Université Laval, Québec, and at the University of Wageningen, The Netherlands.
 From 2001 to 2015 she was Professor at the Department of Biological Sciences of the Université de Montréal and Scientist at the Institut de recherche en biologie végétale.
 In 2015 she joined McGill University as Professor in the Department of Plant Science, Dean at the Faculty of Agricultural and Environmental Sciences and Associate Vice-Principal of Macdonald Campus.
-She served as President of the Canadian Society of Plant Biologists and the Microscopical Society of Canada.
-She is the President of the International Association of Plant Sexual Reproduction Research and she serves on the editorial boards of multiple scientific journals including Cell and Plant Physiology.
+She served as President of the Microscopical Society of Canada, the Canadian Society of Plant Biologists, and the President of the International Association of Plant Reproduction Research.
+She serves on the editorial and advisory boards of multiple scientific journals including Cell, Plant Physiology, and Journal of Experimental Botany.

 Awards and Recognitions